Colossus (character): Utopia

 When the Dark Avengers head into San Francisco to battle any X-Men they can find, Colossus battles Venom.
 They later face off again when the combined Dark Avengers and Dark X-Men attack Utopia, with Colossus and the X-Men emerging victorious.

-It's also during this time that Colossus suffers from depression due to the loss of Kitty prior to the Messiah Complex.
+It's also during this time that Colossus has depression due to the loss of Kitty prior to the Messiah Complex.
 During this period, Magik arrives at Utopia to ask for help from the X-Men and her former teammates as there's a battle coming in Limbo.
 The reunion helps alleviate some of Colossus's depression, but after Magneto comes to Utopia, Magneto brings the bullet carrying Kitty back to Earth to save her in a show of good faith and Kitty and Colossus are reunited, but are initially unable to touch as Kitty spent so long phased to stop the bullet hitting something that she has 'forgotten' how to resume a tangible state on her own.
 Due to Warlord Krunn's mutant cure, Colossus was temporarily depowered and beaten in battle by him, but other Breakworld residents were able to restore Kitty to her fully tangible state.